harrietdarley/harrietdarley/README.md

 ### Functionality
 - The user is required to choose whether to turn volume on or off.
 - To understand how to play the game, the user should click on the button and read instructions.
-- The user should then choose whether to play on 'easy' (they need to answer the question in one minute) or 'hard' mode ((they need to answer the question in 30 seconds).
+- The user should then choose whether to play on 'easy' (they need to answer the question in one minute) or 'hard' mode (they need to answer the question in 30 seconds).
 - When the game starts, the user should click on the answer they believe is correct before the timer runs out.
 They should not be able to move onto the next question if they haven't chosen an answer and the timer is running.
 - When their answer has been chosen, the button will either turn green or red depending on whether the answer is correct or incorrect.
-If it is incorrect then the correct button will turn green as well.
 The timer will stop.
 - The user is then required to click on the next button to move onto the next question.
 - If the user fails to answer the question in time, the game will automatically move onto the next question.
 - Whilst the game is being played, the user can turn the volume on and off and play and the game.